• Skip to main content

 Manual Dual Tank Regulator

 Seeing double?
-That’s because this regulator installs and operates similarly to the automatic dual tank regulator already mentioned, save for one key feature: the automatic part.
+That’s because this regulator installs and operates similarly to the automatic dual tank regulator already mentioned, except for one key feature: the automatic part.
 This regulator is meant to be used with two propane tanks, but it is incapable of switching tanks when the first tank runs out.

 If you have the budget, I recommend going for the automatic dual tank regulator over the manual.
 However, these manual regulators are often budget friendly and very easy to operate.
 It’s all up to you, of course!
 Most propane regulators are automatic at this point in time, so that you don’t have to worry about exiting your rig when you need heat in the middle of the night.
 Convenient, right?